piyush6348/Design-Patterns/README.md

 # Design-Patterns using Java

 ## Introduction
-This repo contains all design patterns in Java.
+This repo contains all design patterns from [Head First Design patterns](http://shop.oreilly.com/product/9780596007126.do).
 Every Design pattern contains code in Java along with explanation and resources to study as well.

 | Behavioural Patterns                                                                                             | Creational Patterns                                                                                                       | Structural Patterns |